 Blogs I Love

 Here lives the sacred spark, I think, affirmations of creativity.
-I am starting with five and will add a small number over time.
 I hope you enjoy them.

 Rebecca Fedler is a young poet, her blog is as young and feisty and bright as she is.
 Her poetry is fresh, edgy, surprising, it accessible and relevant, it is about the life of a young woman who grew up on a dairy farm and is finding her voice in her wonderful poetry.